ACBELAIRE/FSD-milestoneProject/README.md

 Outstanding bugs and Unfinished functionality

+Wanted the "start" portion to be static, but as I switched it around.. it would let me switch it left and right  but not downwards to stay within th square.
+So I left it on absolute.

 I started the coding for a  "game won" screen.
 But I don't have the best understanding of it for it to work or understand what I am doing to get it to work.
         If the photos are in the array {"1","2","3","4","5","6","7","8","9"}, Then signal the "You Won" Component.